 Have you checked out Exeter recently?
-A city neatly tucked between the beaches of the south coast and the wilderness of Dartmoor, it’s such a fab option for a weekender; it’s small, totally walkable and has a very cool visible cross-section of history, starting with *that* gorgeous Gothic cathedral, commanding all the attention on the green; it has a nightlife to please everyone from students to the most discerning crowd; and its indie scene is alive and kicking, baby!
+A city neatly tucked between the beaches of the south coast and the wilderness of Dartmoor, it’s a fab option for a weekender – small, walkable and with a cool, visible cross-section of history, starting with *that* gorgeous Gothic cathedral, commanding all the attention on the green; it has a nightlife to please everyone from students to the most discerning crowd; and its indie scene is alive and kicking, baby!

 We’ve pounded the streets, hit up the best places to fill your boots and drop some cash and discovered a whole load of fun for you to enjoy, while you’re at it.

 The good news is that you can do every meal of the day justice here, with plenty of cake stops in-between if you fancy (I so would, I love a pitstop, me).
-If this city wore trousers, they’d be missing a top button, because Exeter loves its food and, away from all the chains of Princesshay, you’ll find an abundance of menus to peruse at eateries that are intimate, quirky, smart and irrefutably independent.
+If this city wore trousers, they’d be missing a top button, because Exeter loves its food and, away from the chains of Princesshay and the Guildhall, you’ll find an abundance of menus to peruse at eateries that are intimate, quirky, smart and irrefutably independent.

-On Fore Street, The Flat gets a fist bump for its organic, flatbread pizzas and planet-friendly veggie/vegan fare.
-We also tapped up our fave city salon Amanda Marsden (a totally in-the-know bunch ) for their top tip and they rate Circa 1924 for its steaks, seafood and vibe.
-But sometimes you have to tip your cap at the ones who’ve stood the test of time and are still rocking it with style.
-Step up, Harry’s.
-Even on a desperately cold and rainy Friday night, we recently found this bistro jam-packed and buzzy.
-With a largely meaty menu, tapping into an impressive list of local suppliers, puds to dive into and plenty of cocktails on offer, you can see why this place is so enduringly popular for a night out.
+Or how about the Muddy Award-winning Harry’s?
+Even on a desperately cold and rainy day, we find this bistro to be jam-packed, welcoming and buzzy.
+With a largely meaty menu, tapping into an impressive list of local suppliers, puds to dive into and plenty of cocktails on offer, you can see why this place is so enduringly popular for a family-friendly night out.

 For all of Exeter’s indie shops and restaurants, we’re a teeny bit disappointed at the accommodation offering; if you’re not careful, you could end up being swallowed up by one of the mega-chains, tailored to conferency types when booking your digs in Exeter.
-But that wouldn’t be nearly as much fun as a stay at Southernhay House.
+But that wouldn’t be nearly as much fun as a stay at Southernhay House (above).
 This hotel should be announced with dry ice and mystical music because it’s totally acing it when it comes to a city break in Exeter.
 THANK GOD.
-It’s an intimate 10-bedroom Georgian townhouse hotel with a quirky history, in well-heeled Southernhay, a stones throw from the cathedral, and it’s doing casual luxe with aplomb.
-Think eye-catching antiques, roll top bath tubs, impeccable style and a cocktail bar that wouldn’t look out of place in the capital.
-This place is fun, refreshing and should be top of your list if you’re coming to town.

 When I say this is a walkable city, it really is; you could cover some ground and squeeze all of the highlights into a day, but you can really go at your leisure over two.